-Additionally, 21 households with a successful interview were dropped from the data because they either did not belong the target population or the quality in terms of item non-response did not meet the required standard.
+The final data do not include 44 households with a successful interview were dropped from the data because they either did not belong the target population or the quality in terms of item non-response did not meet the required standard.
+These interviews included the work of the one interviewer that had to be excluded from interviewing in the HFCS (see also 3.7).